How to Fix Slow External Hard Drive on Mac Without Losing Data - Qiling

 Step 3.
 Right-click found file and select View to identify which one is the file that you want to keep;

-Select unwanted duplicate files and click Delete to remove from Mac.
+Select unwanted duplicate files and click Delete to remove them from your Mac.

 Solution 2.
 Repair Disk Utility to resolve the slow external drive problem

-Many users don't know that repairing the Mac Disk Utility would help improve the performance of a slow external hard drive, and it's also worth your try immediately.
+Repairing the Mac Disk Utility can also improve the performance of a slow external hard drive, making it worth trying immediately.

 Step 1.
 Press down the Command + S keys to boot your Mac computer into the single-user mode.